elishaking/codility-training/README.md

-# codibility-training
+# codility-training
-A compilation of all codibilty lesson solutions
+A compilation of all codility lesson solutions